chaffeqa/expo-docs/versions/unversioned/guides/configuration.md

 - `extra`

    Any extra fields you want to pass to your experience.
+Values are accessible via `Expo.Constants.manifest.extra` ([read more](../sdk/constants.html#expoconstantsmanifest)).

 - `rnCliPath`